 In 1885, Hermann Ebbinghaus coined the term we now know as the learning curve.
-What does that mean exactly?
-Simply put, it’s the idea that practice makes perfect.
+What is it?
+Well, put simply, it’s the idea that practice makes perfect.

-Now, reading this today, I’m sure sounds like a common sense principle. we all know that the more we do something, the better we’ll get.
-But up until Ebbinghaus’s experiment, no one in psychology had been known for taking the time to study human memory.
+Now, reading this today, it sure sounds like a common sense principle.
+We all understand that the more we do something, the better we’ll get.
+But up until Ebbinghaus’s experiment, no one had taken the time to study human memory.

 The famous graph

-The curve is often seen as a graphical representation where experience (time, trials, etc.) is on the x-axis and learning (performance, knowledge, etc.) is on the y-axis, emphasizing the idea that learning improves with experience (Original source for graph).
+The learning curve is often seen as a graphical representation where experience (time, trials, etc.) is on the x-axis and learning (performance, knowledge, etc.) is on the y-axis, emphasizing the idea that learning improves with experience.

-As a society, we spend a lot of time identifying the different ways students learn in a classroom.
-We understand that some people are visual learners, others are audio, and we recognize that no student is the same in regards to how long it takes them to learn a subject.
+Why should we care?
+As a society, we spend a lot of time identifying the different ways people learn.
+We understand that some people are visual learners, others are auditory, and we recognize that no learner is the same in regards to how long it takes them to grasp a subject.

 Because of this, we’ve seen a rise in a more hands-on and technology-focused approach to teaching in school—which is excellent!
-But why don’t we adopt this same principle to business?
+This same principle should be applied in business, too.

 If we know that an employee performs better with continued experience and training, why do we throw them into the line of fire with minimal resources?
 Or, a better question might be, why do we continue to spend time and money on the same training that hasn’t proven to be useful in the past?

-In regards to everyday training practices, research also shows that within one hour, people will have forgotten an average of 50 percent of the information.
-Within 24 hours, they have forgotten an average of 70 percent of new information, and within a week, forgetting claims an average of 90 percent of it.
-So, how do we change this?
+When it comes to training, research shows that within an hour, people will have forgotten an average of 50% of the information they just learned.
+Within 24 hours, they have forgotten an average of 70% of new information, and within a week, forgetting claims an average of 90%.

-To improve productivity and efficiency, we should start cutting costs on training that isn’t working and start investing in smarter options.
+To improve productivity and efficiency in the now, we should start cutting costs on training that isn’t working and start investing in smarter options.
 Let’s take Ebbinghaus’s discovery that people learn more and forget less when they are given the information in small, bite-sized pieces over time.

-We can do this by providing them with comprehensive apps and eLearning that allows the employee access to the quality resources they need when they need it.
-Not only that, but it fosters an environment that continues to challenge their learning even after their formal training has been completed using these customized methods which have been proven to elicit positive results.
+You can do this by providing them with comprehensive apps and eLearning that allows the employee access to the quality resources they need when they need it.
+Not only that, but it fosters an environment that continues to challenge their learning even after their formal training has been completed—using customized methods that have been proven to deliver positive results.